Is There Such a Thing as Church Authority?

 1. Jesus gives the keys of the kingdom to actual assemblies of believers—groups of them who regularly gather together.

 If you were to attend the church I pastor, among the first things you’d hear is our service leader say, “Welcome this gathering of Third Avenue Baptist Church.”
 The language there is important.
 Why?
 Because our assembling together—our gathering—is not incidental to our identity as a church.
 In fact, it’s essential to it, and there are several reasons biblically speaking to think so.
 Briefly, here are three.

 1. It’s just what the word translated “church” means.

 “Church” itself is actually a terrible word—it’s an Old English word taken from the Greek word kyrikon, which means the Lord’s house, which means, literally, “the building a lord lived in.”
 This is an awful usage, and I wish we’d stop using it.
-After all, that word kyrikon is never used in Bible; what’s used in the Bible is the word ekklesia, which means “assembly or gathering.”
-That’s word Jesus chose to describe us—a group of believers who come together to do certain things.
+After all, that word kyrikon is never used in the Bible; what’s used in the Bible is the word ekklesia, which means “assembly or gathering.”
+That’s the word Jesus chose to describe us—a group of believers who come together to do certain things.

 2. The images the Bible uses to describe the church point to this togetherness.

 A building made out of living stones, a body with its members, a flock of sheep.
 All those point to something that is literally together, that has a literal physical geographic location.

 3. The responsibilities Jesus gives to the church assume this togetherness.